 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

 - Faster buffer clearing: Supports a more advanced SD data transfer standard (UHS-II vs UHS-I).

 - More heavily discounted: Has been around for much longer (launched in September 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the G85 is the clear winner of the contest (12 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the G85 emerges as the winner of the match-up (11 : 8 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.